adamhaile/S/README.md

 ```
 If any of those signals change, S schedules the computation to be re-run.

 The referenced signals don't need to be in the lexical body of the function: they might be in a function called from your computation.
 All that matters is that evaluating the computation caused them to be read.
-Similarly, signals that aren't read due to conditional branches aren't recorded.
+Similarly, signals that are in the body of the function but aren't read due to conditional branches aren't recorded.
 This is true even if prior executions went down a different branch and did read them: only the last run matters, because only those signals were involved in creating the current value.

 If some of those signals are computations, S guarantees that they will always return a current value.
 You'll never get a "stale" value, one that is affected by an upstream change but hasn't been updated yet.
 To your function, the world is always temporally consistent.